Learn more about UNICEF’s work under the topic "Parenting".

 From doing laundry to preparing meals — here are simple, every day measures to help protect your family.

-UNICEF sits down with an expert midwife to talk about how pregnant women can protect themselves and their babies during the COVID-19 pandemic.
+UNICEF sits down with experts to talk about how pregnant women can protect themselves and their babies during the COVID-19 pandemic.

 Parenting is an important - but not always easy - job.
 For many parents and caregivers, the new (temporary) normal that is life under COVID-19 may be even more challenging; with schools closed and routines changed, many families are now spending most of their days together.